 Brokers or dealers executing a portfolio transaction on behalf of the Fund may receive a commission in excess of the amount of commission another broker or dealer would have charged for executing the transaction if the Advisor determines in good faith that such commission is reasonable in relation to the value of brokerage, research and other services provided to the Fund.
 In allocating portfolio brokerage, the Advisor may select brokers or dealers who also provide brokerage, research and other services to other accounts over which the Advisor exercises investment discretion.
 Some of the services received as the result of Fund transactions may primarily benefit accounts other than those of the Fund, while services received as the result of portfolio transactions effected on behalf of those other accounts may primarily benefit the Fund.
-For the period from November 2, 2017 through October 31, 2018, the Fund paid \$31,033 in brokerage commissions.
-For the Fund's fiscal year ended October 31, 2019, the Fund paid \$145,963 in brokerage commissions.
-For the Fund's fiscal year ended October 31, 2020, the Fund paid \$338,861 in brokerage commissions.
-While turnover and per-share trading fees were down in 2020 compared to those in 2019, brokerage commissions paid in 2020 increased due to the significant increase in the Fund's assets.
+For the Fund's fiscal year ended October 31, 2019, the Fund paid \$134,534 in brokerage commissions.
+The result of the significant decrease in brokerage in brokerage commissions from the prior year is due to lower portfolio turnover and lower per-share commissions.